-Questions to Ponder Regarding Group Engagement and Equity Among Group Members Data
+Things to Ponder Regarding Group Engagement and Equity Among Group Members Data

-- What was their intention when the teacher approached the small groups and interacted with them?
-What did they want to accomplish by doing so versus observing the groups in action? - What was noticed about the teacher's interactions with the small groups? - How did the teacher's interactions foster the goals for the small group and the lesson?
+- What was their intention when the teacher approached and interacted with the small groups?
+What did they want to accomplish by doing so versus observing the groups in action? - What did the teacher notice about interactions with the small groups? - How did the teacher's interactions foster the goals for the small group and the lesson?
 In what ways, if any, did the teacher's interactions lessen the intention of the lesson or weaken the intended purpose of having students work in small groups? - Small groups are a great place to ask good questions and to foster student-to-student interactions what did the observer notice regarding such?
 How might the teacher improve? - How was the teacher's ability to pace themselves and get around to all small groups without taking too much time with one small group?

 • We know the power of using cooperative learning strategies with small group structures (versus simply students in a group expected to work together).
-What might the teacher have done differently regarding small group strategies, and what impact do might it have on student engagement, thinking, and learning?
+What might the teacher have done differently regarding small group strategies, and what impact might it have had on student engagement, thinking, and learning?

-Wait-Time Summary - The wait-time data is only located within the Wait-Time Summary.
-Within the Wait-time Summary are general summaries of wait-time by wait-time type, events, by total time, and averages for each wait-time.
+Wait-Time Summary - The wait-time data is located within the Wait-Time Summary.
+Within the Wait-time Summary are general summaries of wait-time by wait-time type, events, total time, and averages for each wait-time.
 In addition, the lower half of the summary provides wait-time averages according to a specific teacher or student's actions.
-For example, the user can determine if there is more wait-time allowed with higher-level questions that require deeper thinking than lower-level questions.
+For example, the user can determine if more wait-time is allowed with higher-level questions that require deeper thinking than lower-level questions.